 In the morning we drive up to Petran and discover that Panda has left the air from the wheel, and I mistakenly bought a tube with a bad valve - all hope in patches.
 Stupid is always lucky and it turns out that in this village in the middle of nothing, 3 meters from us are parked two buses from the trip organized by cyclist-podróżnik.pl.
 Later, we find out that it does not matter anyway, because they do not have inner tubes 28 "and 40mm, but they provide peace of mind.

-In Petran, we have a planned loop, a road that does not even have a number - around the Bredhi and Hotovës National Park.
-The loop is excellent - it leads through winding gutters on the slopes of green hills, surrounded by great mountains - along the Langarica canyon.
-It quickly turns out that the 80-kilometer route will probably take us all day, and the dark clouds that gather over us do not encourage us to ride.
-So we overcome a piece of the loop and we turn back before going down to the canyon to sit a bit in the hot springs of Llixhat e Benjes (for free!).
-There is no piston, and the visit to the source is so-called, long-awaited: a bit of luxury.
+In Petran, we have a loop planned along the road that does not even have a number - around the Bredhi and Hotovës National Park.
+The loop is excellent - it leads along winding gravel roads along the slopes of green hills surrounded by great mountains - along the Langarica canyon.
+It soon turns out that covering the 80-kilometer route will probably take us all day, and the dark clouds gathering above us do not encourage driving.
+So we cover a bit of the loop and turn back before going down to the canyon to sit a bit in the hot springs of Llixhat e Benjes (for free!).
+There is no crowds, and a visit to the source is the so-called, long-awaited: "a bit of luxury."

 With Petran we go to Lake Ohrid - the route is difficult.

-The beginning is an extremely winding and narrow road with mountainsides (SH75), then a new, very even section near the border with Greece (SH80 and SH65), which in the vicinity of Leskovik turns into SH75 again and is "rather leaky" and wide on one car and half a bicycle.
-The route is very charming and marked as "landscape" on the maps, but it travels slowly, and we are already seriously tired.
-I think it is a matter of a few years, because progressive road works in the area are already visible.
-We pass the village of Eseka on the way, which, apart from the new and nice square in the center, is a nice hardcore.
-That's how I imagined Albania - not that it is super dirty, it's just very poor and it shows.
+The beginning is an unusually winding and narrow road with mountain slopes (SH75), then a new, very even section at the border with Greece (SH80 and SH65), which near Leskovik turns into SH75 again and is "rather leaky" and wide for one car and a half bicycle.
+The route is very charming and marked as "landscape" on the maps, but you drive slowly and we are already seriously tired.
+I think it is a matter of several years, because you can already see progressing road works in the area.
+We pass the town of Eseka on the way, which, apart from the new and pretty square in the center, is quite a hardcore That's how I imagined Albania - not that it's super dirty, it's just very poor and it shows.